for-giobbe/PAINT/markdowns/part_0.md

 ## Requirements and dataset explanation

+---

+environiment: yaml.main

-You can clone the github to a local host and then:
+Clone the github to a local host and then:

 - install the sotware